AnarchyTools/anarchytools.github.io/docs/atllbuild.md

     :bitcode false

     ;; Deployment target.
 By default, we try to match your Xcode version.
-    ;; Currently this only has any effect for iOS builds.
+    ;; Currently this only has any effect for iOS and macOS builds.
     :deployment-target "9.0"

   }